MicrosoftDocs/customer-insights/ci-docs/data-unification-update.md

 ## Manage match rules

 You can reconfigure and fine-tune most of the match parameters.
-You cannot add or delete entities.
-Match rules do not apply to a single entity.
+You can't add or delete entities.
+Match rules don't apply to a single entity.

 1. Select **Edit** on the **Matching conditions** tile.

    :::image type="content" source="media/m3_match_edit.png" alt-text="Screenshot of the Match rules and conditions page with statistics." lightbox="media/m3_match_edit.png":::

-   The page displays the match order and defined rules as well as the following statistics:
+   The page displays the match order and defined rules and the following statistics:
    - **Unique source records** shows the number of individual source records that were processed in last match run.
    - **Matched and non-matched records** highlights how many unique records remain after processing the match rules.
    - **Matched records only** shows the number of matches across all of your match pairs.